kmd98x/FvD/README.md

   4. [bron 4] (https://developer.mozilla.org/en-US/docs/Web/CSS/Next-sibling_combinator)
   5. [bron 5] (https://developer.mozilla.org/en-US/docs/Web/CSS/minmax)
   6. [bron 6] (chatGPT: prompt: Implement darkmode on a website using HTML and CSS)
+  7. [bron 7] (chatGPT: prompt: How to change path of image using JS)
+  8. [bron 8] (chatGPT: prompt: HSo I have a folder with dark-mode, want a folder with light mode icons.
+I want to change the folder to get the darkmode images when the theme is darkmode)
+  9. [bron 9] (chatGPT: prompt: HWhat if the path is /src/icons/{filename} and the darkmode images are in src/darkmode/icons/{filename})

 </details>